 If donating a significant portion of your wealth is important to you, then it’s wise to make a plan now.

-Charitable giving is tax-deductible, but you should never give only to save taxes.
-If you are a giver, then finding the most tax-efficient manner to give should be a high priority.
-Maximizing your tax savings will allow you to give more over the course of your lifetime.
+You should never give only to save taxes.
+But finding the most tax-efficient manner to give can allow you to give more over the course of your lifetime.

 First, you should determine if you will receive a tax benefit from charitable giving.
-The new tax law doubled the standard deduction which means many Americans won’t receive tax benefits from giving anymore.
-If you won’t receive a tax benefit, then it may make sense to wait until you will.
-We recently wrote about stacking deductions in one year in order to itemize and then taking the standard deduction in future years.
-It’s best to stack your charitable giving to receive a tax benefit.
+The new tax law doubled the standard deduction which means many Americans won’t receive tax benefits from giving any more.
+If you generally won’t receive a tax benefit, then it may make sense to wait until you will.

 What are the best ways to give?